-Every officer and Member of the Council has a responsibility to declare any links or personal interests that they may have with purchasers, suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the Council in accordance with the appropriate codes of conduct.
+Every officer and member of the authorityCouncil has a responsibility to declare any links or personal interests that they may have with purchasers, suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the authorityCouncil in accordance with the appropriate codes of conduct.

 Official orders must be submitted in advance via the Purchase to Pay system (P2P).
 No retrospective orders should be placed.
-Official orders must be issued for all work, goods or services to be supplied to the Council except for petty cash purchases or other exceptions specified by the Chief Finance Officer.
+Official orders must be issued for all work, goods or services to be supplied to the authorityCouncil except for supplies of utilities, periodic payments such as rents or rates, for petty cash purchases or other exceptions specified by the Chief Finance Officer.